- About Us

 The first Distinguished Psychiatrist lecturer was James Masterson, M.D.
 The seventeen others who have received this honor are Drs.
 Glen Gabbard, Ethel Person, Robert Michels, Otto Kernberg, Robert Naborski, Mardi Horowitz, Lenore Terr, Vamik Volkan, Roy Menninger, Russell Meares, John Gunderson, Anthony Bateman, Marcia Kraft Goin, Richard Green, Peter Kramer, Allen Frances and Salman Akhtar.

-Dr. Pack presents the DPSS award to 2012 recipient Peter Kramer, M.D.
+Allen Pack, M.D. presents the DPSS award to 2012 recipient Peter Kramer, M.D.